Alien vs. Predator (arcade game): Reception

 Alien vs. Predator has been very well received by critics.
 In Japan, Game Machine listed the game on their July 15, 1994 issue as being the third most-successful table arcade unit of the month, outperforming titles like Fantastic Journey and Puyo Puyo.
 In North America, RePlay reported AVP to be the most-popular arcade game at the time.
 Play Meter also listed the game to be the sixth most-popular arcade game at the time.
 GamePro gave it a maximum score of 5.0 in all four categories (graphics, sound, control, and fun factor).
 Electronic Gaming Monthly hailed it as "everything you'd expect from the makers of games like Street Fighter 2 and The Punisher."
 According to a GameSpot retrospective, Alien vs. Predator featured "gorgeous graphics and special effects" and "was quite an adventure and one hell of a coin cruncher."

 In 2013, it was ranked as the 12th top beat 'em up video game of all time by Heavy.com and included among the best looking beat 'em up games from the 16-bit era by Kotaku.
 That same year, Arcade Sushi ranked it as the second best retro game in the genre, stating that "without a doubt, this is one of the greatest looking (and greatest playing), arcade beat 'em ups of all time."

 According to Destructoid in 2009, Alien vs. Predator is an "arcade classic still fondly remembered by many today."
 Retro Gamer called it an "excellent game" and "an unconverted classic, which, in our opinion, stands tall as one of the very best examples of licence mash-up ever seen in a video game."
-In 2013, Capcom stated that more fans have been asking for it to receive a HD remake than for any other of their "retro" games.
+In 2013, Capcom stated that more fans have been asking for it to receive an HD remake than for any other of their "retro" games.
 In 2015, Hardcore Gamer included it among the 200 best games of all time.
 In 2023, Time Extension included the game on their top 25 "Best Beat 'Em Ups of All Time" list.